A-S-A-D-ULLAH/Watermark-Detection-using-InseptionResnetV2-/README.md

 ## Dataset
 https://www.kaggle.com/datasets/felicepollano/watermarked-not-watermarked-images

-Datset set contain two folders watermark images and no watermark images, both folder have 25k images.
+Datset set contain two folders watermark images and no watermark images, both folders have 25k images.
 ![g1](g1.jpg)

+## Methodology
+InceptionResnetV2 is used
+Epoch size = 100
+Epochs = 10
+Using the following the training accuracy of the model is 88.59% as well as the testing accuracy is 88.54%.